Items tagged “ligament”

 The arcuate ligament is part of the posterolateral ligamentous complex of the knee that is variably present, being found in ~65% (range 47.9-71%) of knees.
 It is a Y-shaped thickening of the posterolateral capsule, which arises from the fibular styloid and divides into two limbs: medial limb: c...

 The iliolumbar ligament is a strong band of connective tissue which courses from the transverse process of L5 (in over 96% of cases) to the posterior iliac wing and crest of the ilium.
 It functions to maintain the alignment of L5 on the sacrum during various movements 1,2.
 It is an important la...

 Anterior cruciate ligament

-Anterior cruciate ligament (ACL) is one of the two cruciate ligaments that stabilize the knee joint.
-Gross anatomy The ACL arises from the anteromedial aspect of the intercondylar area on the tibial plateau and passes upwards and backwards to attach to the posteromedial aspect of the lateral ...
+The anterior cruciate ligament (ACL) is one of the two cruciate ligaments that stabilize the knee joint.
+Gross anatomy The ACL arises from the anteromedial aspect of the intercondylar area on the tibial plateau and passes upwards and backwards to attach to the posteromedial aspect of the late...